Sunday 21st February 2021

 In the name of Christ.
 Amen.

-Copyright Acknowledgements: - Common Worship: Services and Prayers for the Church of England, material from which is included in this service, is copyright © The Archbishops Council, 2000 CW ORDER ONE – ORDINARY TIME AND HOLY DAYS.
-Intercessions based on Traces of Glory, David Adam, SPK, 1999
+Common Worship: Services and Prayers for the Church of England, material from which is included in this service, is copyright The Archbishops’ Council 2000; New Patterns of Worship, Church house Publishing, The Archbishops’ Council 2006; Intercessions based on Traces of Glory, David Adam SCPK

 CCLI number - 804157